 I know team pictures can be outdated and misleading, but a quick scan for people of color on the team page can at least give you a sense of whether the company has made any effort to show that they care enough to at least try to show that people of color are welcome there.
 For whatever it’s worth, Teachable’s Careers page was one that stuck out in my mind as making me feel like I’d be comfortable there.

+2. I looked into who was actually in leadership.
 A careers page can only tell you so much.
 I’ve definitely worked at places where they purposely position the women and POC in front during picture time to make them jump out in the picture even though few were in leadership roles.
 Finding out who is actually in charge around there sometimes requires sniffing around on site like LinkedIn and Crunchbase.
 Once you know who they are, you might peek at their Twitter to get a sense of what actually matters to them .

 3. I looked at what they sponsored.